Sustainability: Batteries & Solar | Water | Heating

 Heating: Air Heating | Diesel or LPG Air Heating? | Hot Water & Cooking

-The hot water system and cooking facilities in our van are powered by LPG and/or 230V mains power.
+The hot water system in our van is powered by LPG or 230V electricity.
+The cooking facilities in our van are also powered by LPG and/or 230V mains power.

-Our Truma UltraRapid hot water system is powered by LPG or 230V mains power (or both simultaneously, for an accelerated heating time).
+Our Truma UltraRapid hot water system is a ‘storage’ system, powered by LPG or 230V mains power.

 Hot water from the system is available in the shower and at the kitchen sink.